 Brief Alcohol Screening and Intervention for College Students

-- Complete BASICS information form located here, or by clicking the button below.
+- Complete the BASICS information form located here, or by clicking the button below.

-- The program coordinator will assign you to a BASICS facilitator, who will contact you via email within 5 business days to set up your first meeting, if you do not hear from a facilitator within one week of submitting the online form, please contact the BASICS program coordinator.
+- The program coordinator will assign you to a BASICS facilitator based on your preferences, who will contact you via email within 5 business days to set up your first meeting.
+If you do not hear from a facilitator within one week of submitting the online form, please contact the program coordinator.

 The success of BASICS depends on students’ openness about their alcohol and other substance use.The information you share as part of the BASICS program is private.
 Information regarding your past/current history of substance use will not be reported to the Office of Student Conduct for disciplinary referral.
 If subsequent incidents involving alcohol or other substances occur, information may be shared with an assessment provider (counselor, psychologist, etc.) for determining appropriate recommendations.

 - If you have been sanctioned to complete BASICS through the Office of Student Conduct, be sure to communicate promptly with your BASICS facilitator.
 Repeated cancellations, failure to respond and/or to appear on-time for meetings will result in your referral to the Office of Student Conduct for an honor code charge of “Failure to Comply.”

 - Following your completion of BASICS, an email notification will be sent to the Office of Student Conduct.
 You will also receive a copy of the email notification.

 - If you receive a notice of an overdue sanction and you have completed BASICS, please contact the program coordinator.

 BASICS is widely acknowledged as one of the most effective alcohol education interventions to reduce harm caused by alcohol use with college students.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) has recognized BASICS as an evidence-based model program.